Skeletor48/foodfetcher/README.md

 #### Method 3: It is deployed on Heroku!

-The server is running on the address: [server](https://food-fetcher.herokuapp.com/api/menus/a "Food Fetcher Server")) And you can check the working client here: [Client](https://immense-hollows-87899.herokuapp.com/menu-a "Food Fetcher Client")
+:skull: The server is running on the address: [server](https://food-fetcher.herokuapp.com/api/menus/a "Food Fetcher Server")) :skull:
+:skull: And you can check the working client here: [Client](https://immense-hollows-87899.herokuapp.com/menu-a "Food Fetcher Client") :skull:

 ### Use the app